 Books also has two verbs – MAKE and WRITE – but their meanings differ: one is a physical activity with paper and glue, the other a mental one.
 Also notable is make a bed, where MAKE could mean either “construct” or “tidy”.

-Nouns of this kind are often an alternative to the -ing form of the related verb (see 131.
-Uses of “Action” Nouns).
-However, -ing forms normally have DO instead of MAKE (e.g. do some arguing).
-The nouns marked * in the list sometimes have GIVE instead of MAKE, suggesting communication of something made earlier.
+The nouns marked * here sometimes have GIVE instead of MAKE, suggesting communication of something made earlier.
 Threat also has an alternative: POSE when it means simply being a threat rather than communicating one.
 Note also that a plan can have FORM as well as MAKE, and a list DRAW UP.

 Some nouns of saying/thinking cannot have MAKE at all: GIVE is a common alternative, being needed especially with nouns expressing essay purposes (see 94.
 Essay Instruction Words), such as an account, a definition, a description, an explanation, an outline, a shout).
 Also found are EXPRESS (a belief, an idea, an opinion, a view), HAVE (a quarrel/argument, a discussion) and TAKE (heed, note).
-For more examples, see 39.
-“Decide” or “Make a Decision”? and 116.
+For more examples, see 173.
+The Verb in Phrases like “Do Research” and 116.
 Rarer Uses of HAVE.

 MAKE also accompanies many abstract nouns that do not express actions.
 These include non-spoken sounds – a bang (GIVE), music, a noise, a sound, a squeak (GIVE) – and financial nouns like a fortune, a loss, money and a profit.
 There is an informal use before particular sums of money which means “earn”.
 Other common objects are a difference, an effort, a face (= an expression), friends, history, love, peace, a point, time and trouble (CAUSE).
 Note that MAKE or CAUSE trouble suggests intention, while GIVE does not.